Meg Scaling/OTRL

 Outside of her roles as a student, OT, and educator, her other meaningful occupations include gardening, riding her bike, and being a dog-mom to her pitbull, Belle.

-Jane Grimes, OT
+Jane Grimes, OTRL

 Jane is a life long learner, who started her journey at Eastern Michigan University with a degree in Occupational Therapy, traveled through many experiences working in psychiatric group homes, hospitals and her own practice until she learned reflex integration technique and felt that she had “come home.”